X

 | Potassium homeostasis | Magnesium deficiency = treatment-resistant potassium deficiency! |

-The symptoms of magnesium deficiency are varied — and are therefore frequently missed or wrongly attributed.
-Leg cramps get put down to age, fatigue to stress, eyelid twitching to screen time.
-Yet these are precisely the classic early signs.
+The symptoms of a magnesium deficiency are varied – and are therefore frequently not recognised or wrongly attributed.
+Calf cramps are blamed on age, fatigue on stress, the eyelid twitch on sitting at the computer.
+Yet those are exactly the classic early signs.

 | Stage | Symptoms |